 Bad Outlet

 The bad outlet occurs due to wiring issues that cause breaker tripping.
-The circuit breaker can trip if resistance exits due to a loose or broken outlet that causes overheating. if the outlet trips and is inspected then avoid electrical hazards to check that the system is working well.
+The circuit breaker can trip if resistance exits due to a loose or broken outlet that causes overheating.
+If the outlet trips and is inspected, then avoid electrical hazards to check that the system is working well.

 Overloaded Circuit